galasa-dev/galasa.dev/src/markdown-pages/example_tests.md

   * Each manager should focus on integrating Galasa with a single tool, product or capability.
   * You should decide if the manager needs to provision itself or any ancillary data into the test environment.
-  * How should a manager advertise it's capabilities to a test class, most managers will inject a test object into the test class that provides the test with a way to interact with it's capabilities.
+  * How should a manager advertise its capabilities to a test class, most managers will inject a test object into the test class that provides the test with a way to interact with its capabilities.
 For an example see link ...
   * Take a look at the manager lifecycle to understand how your manager should link into the Galasa manager lifecycle.
 This will help you to understand how Galasa connects managers into test code and the methods that will be called during the provisioning, execution and de-provisioning of a test.